QF 6-pounder 10 cwt gun: Coast defence

 The first twin 6-pounders were installed at Singapore in 1937.
 The first UK installation was at Eastern Arm Battery in Dover, just before the outbreak of World War II.
 Also in 1939, nine pairs of guns were installed in Fort St. Elmo and Fort Ricasoli in the Grand Harbour at Valletta, Malta.
 These were to play a vital role in the defence against an attack by nineteen Italian MAS fast attack boats on 26 July 1941, when five MAS boats were sunk in less than two minutes.
 By the end of 1942, 155 of these weapons had been produced for 31 places around the world.
-The pair installed in 1944 at Fort Rodd Hill at Esquimalt Harbour, British Columbia is thought to be the last in existence.
+The pair installed in 1944 at Fort Rodd Hill at Esquimalt Harbour, British Columbia, may be the last in existence.

 Naval gun

 One of the problems that persisted throughout the war was surface night attacks by fast E-boats.
-These would lie in wait for convoy and then at the appropriate moment sweep across the front, firing torpedoes and making a speedy escape into the darkness.
-The 4.7-inch and 4-inch guns of destroyers could not fire fast enough to deal with this form of attack and the 20 mm Oerlikon cannon did not fire a shell heavy enough to cripple the vessel.
+These would lie in wait for convoys and then, at the appropriate moment, sweep across their front, firing torpedoes and making a speedy escape into the darkness.
+The 4.7-inch and 4-inch guns of destroyers could neither track nor fire fast enough to deal with this form of attack and the 20 mm Oerlikon cannon did not fire a shell heavy enough to cripple the vessel.
 A remedy was offered in the form of the twin 6-pounder 10 cwt gun.